pages-themes/minimal/pages/guidelines/glossary.md

 **Entity** (or map entity), a map element that represents, for example, different classes of material entities in PD: metabolite, protein, RNA, gene, multimer or complex.
 In AF it represents the corresponding activities.

-**Curation** (or pathway curation, or map curation), a process of selecting, organising and integrating information from scientific literature and databases to build a representation of a biological system.
+**Curation** (or map curation), a process of selecting, organising and integrating information from scientific literature and databases to build a representation of a biological system.

 **Disease map**, a conceptual model of disease mechanisms represented in a standard format as a network that consists of interconnected pathway diagrams relevant to a specific disease.